hypermodeinc/modus/README.md

 ## What's it good for?

 We believe that agentic flows are still fundamentally applications.
-As such, we've designed Modus primarily as an general-purpose framework, that just happens to treat models, agents, and tools as a first-class components.
-With Modus you can use models, as appropriate, without additional complexity.
+As such, we've designed Modus primarily as an general-purpose framework, that just happens to treat models, agents, and tools as first-class components.

 Modus is optimized for applications that require sub-second response times.
 We’ve made trade-offs to prioritize speed and simplicity.